gpoell/qmul-rbh-gui/README.md

 PyQt provides a variety graphical components, such as buttons and text boxes, called QWidgets.
 Widgets are combined to create the Components and Containers that make up the entire application, and the order in which they are displayed is handled through [PyQt Layout Management](https://doc.qt.io/qtforpython-5/overviews/layout.html).
 Components must inherit from the QWidget class to properly render in the GUI.

 To conceptualize how the interface is built, everything is managed in boxes that may contain other boxes.
 The GUI itself is a large box with other smaller boxes aligned vertically and horizontally using layout management.
-For example, the buttons on the application live within boxes horizontally aligned to each other that make up the Control Panel.
-These buttons are grouped based on their Sensor (SensorControls.py) and Motor (MotorControls.py) functionality and vertically aligned.
+For example, the Control Panel consists of two boxes of buttons that that are horizontally aligned.
+These buttons are grouped based on their Sensor (SensorControls.py) and Motor (MotorControls.py) functionality and are vertically aligned.
 For new contributors to this project, I encourage you to change the layout of the buttons to horizontal and flip how they are ordered in the Control Panel to get a feel for how the layouts work.

-Building further on this nested box concept, there is a hierarchy of how components are grouped.
+Building further on this nested box concept is the hierarchy of how components are grouped.
 The largest grouping of components are considered containers.
 The Desktop is the largest container consisting of smaller containers (e.g. Console.py and ControlPanel.py) which consist of Components that consist of Widgets.
-There are a lot of resources on how to create simple GUIs with small components but I found very few the organization of components to help with maintainability.
-Hopefully this structure helps you too.
+This hierarchy is intended to help organize and modularize the code and improve maintainability.

 Lastly, the creation of every container and component follows the same standard process:

-<b>MotorControls.py</b>
+<b>Example: MotorControls.py</b>
 1. Create the main layout and any sublayouts
 2. Create the widgets or components
 3. Add the widgets to the layouts